 Humidifiers are designed to put moisture in the air.
 Over time, however, mold, mildew and bacteria can collect in humidifiers — which then spew them into the air.
-Here’s how to clean and disinfect your humidifier so it only adds water vapor to the air in your home.
+Here’s how to clean your humidifier and disinfect it so that it only adds water vapor (no bacteria) to the air in your home.

 Some humidifiers are attached directly to your HVAC system ductwork.
 Some are self-contained portable units.

 If your humidifier is attached directly to your HVAC system ductwork, it only draws water when the blower is on.
 It has a medium pad over which the water flows.
 This needs to be changed regularly as it will build up deposits and need replacement.
 Also check that the drain hose from the humidifier unit still lets water flow, as it can get clogged up over time.
 Those two simple maintenance tasks are typically done at the start of the heating season.

 If your humidifier has a water tank, more significant cleaning needs to be done.
 Let’s talk about this type.

 A Basic Cleaning for Your Portable Humidifier

 In many cases, a basic cleaning is all that a humidifier needs.
 To perform a basic cleaning, you will need a sink, white vinegar, scrub brush, sponge and towel.
 Begin by unplugging the appliance, and removing the reservoir tank and filter (if it has one) from the base.